elastic/package-registry/README.md

 git clone --branch snapshot https://github.com/elastic/package-storage.git
 ```

-2. Open Dockerfile and change the base image for the Package Registry (use `master` instead of `v0.19.0`):
+2. Open Dockerfile and change the base image for the Package Registry (use `main` instead of `v0.19.0`):

 ```
-FROM docker.elastic.co/package-registry/package-registry:master
+FROM docker.elastic.co/package-registry/package-registry:main
 ```

 (Docker builder will use the custom image you've built in step 0.)